AllayMC/Allay/docs/development/update-to-the-next-protocol-version.md

 Run `gradle test` to ensure nothing is broken, then update the client and test on the server (this is very important!).
 The update is now complete.

+## Update Changelog

+After the update is complete, you need to update the changelog.
+The changelog is stored in `CHANGELOG.md`.